Copula-like inference for discrete bivariate distributions with rectangular supports: Copula-like decomposition of bivariate p.m.f.s

 \begin{remark} In \citet[Definition 6.1]{Gee20}, copula p.m.f.s were defined as bivariate p.m.f.s on $\{(i/(r+1), j/(s+1)):(i,j) \in I_{r,s}\} \subset [0,1]^2$, by analogy with bivariate copulas which are defined on $[0,1]^2$.
 We have chosen to define them as bivariate p.m.f.s on $I_{r,s}$ for simplicity. \end{remark}

-In the same way that a continuous bivariate distribution can be be summarized in terms of dependence by a moment of the underlying copula \cite[such as Spearman's rho or Kendall's tau -- see, e.g.,][Chapter~2 and the references therein]{HofKojMaeYan18}, under the conditions of Proposition~\ref{prop:sklar:like}, a bivariate p.m.f.\ $p$ can be summarized by a moment of its copula p.m.f.\ $u$.
+In the same way that a continuous bivariate distribution can be summarized in terms of dependence by a moment of the underlying copula \cite[such as Spearman's rho or Kendall's tau -- see, e.g.,][Chapter~2 and the references therein]{HofKojMaeYan18}, when the decomposition in~\eqref{eq:sklar:like} holds, a bivariate p.m.f.\ $p$ can be summarized by a moment of its copula p.m.f.\ $u$.
 In the spirit of Spearman's rho, as a possible summary of $u$, \cite{Gee20} proposed to consider Pearson's linear correlation $\Cor(U,V)$ when $(U,V)$ has p.m.f.\ $u$.
 Because of the analogy with Yule's colligation coefficient \citep{Yul12} for 2 by 2 contingency tables, \citet[Section 6.6]{Gee20} suggested to call the resulting quantity \emph{Yule's coefficient}.
-Specifically, let $\Upsilon$ be the map from $\Gamma_{\text{unif}}$ to $[-1,1]$ defined by
+Specifically, let $\Upsilon$ be the map from $\Gamma_{\text{unif}}$ to $[-1,1]$ defined, for any $v \in \Gamma_{\text{unif}}$, by

 Yule's coefficient of $p$ (or $u$) as proposed by \cite{Gee20} is then simply